laith-dev/Tic-Tac-Toe/README.md

 This command will assign the human player (user) as the X player and the hard AI player (hard) as the O player.

-- To make the computer play against itself, just the choose the difficulty for both players, for example:
+- To make the computer play against itself, just choose the difficulty for both players, for example:
 > start medium hard

 > start hard hard